 Writing My Life Story: 10 Powerful Tips and Tricks

 Many would have you believe the past should stay in the past, but the wise know growth is impossible without reflection and introspection.
-It is essential to look back into our memories, to understand ourselves in the present.
+Looking back into our memories enables us to better understand ourselves in the present.

 What better way to do this than in a life story or memoir?

-A memoir maps an aspect of your journey, turning it into a written narrative of a moment in your life.
+A memoir maps an aspect of your journey, turning it into a written narrative of a moment in your life or a collection of memories.
 It creates a keepsake by which your family, friends and future generations will remember you.

 Writing a life story or memoir can help the people closest to you better understand your unique personality.
 It can also enable you to share the wisdom you gained from the mistakes and triumphs you made along the way.

 However, writing a life story is no simple task, especially with the decades and decades of memories you need to sift through and prioritise.

 To help you get started, we have created this life story-writing guide.
 Read on for some tips and tricks on writing my life story to make it easier for you.